Lifestyle Social Issues

 2. Vegetable Hand Rolls

 You can enjoy temaki sushi like any other wrap.
-Add whole grains such as brown rice or quinoa, a plant-based protein like tofu or tempeh, colorful vegetables — think carrots, sprouts, and peppers — and your favorite sauce to a nori sheet before wrapping it into a unique little cone shape.
+Add whole grains such as brown rice or quinoa, a plant-based protein like tofu or tempeh, colorful vegetables — think carrots, sprouts, and peppers — and your favorite sauce to a nori sheet, then wrap it into a unique little cone shape.
 This vegan sushi is a great way to switch things up with your wraps by adding variety to your diet with mineral-rich nori.

 3. Avocado and Mango Quinoa Nigiri

 Sushi-making can bring out your inner artist!
-Forming the oval-like nigiri shape, wrapping the quinoa with a piece of nori, carefully placing the mango and avocado on top, and finishing it off with a drop of Sriracha and a sprinkle of paprika make this piece of art almost too good to eat.
+Forming the oval-like nigiri shape, wrapping the quinoa in nori, carefully placing the mango and avocado on top, and finishing it with a drop of Sriracha and a sprinkle of paprika make this piece of art almost too good to eat.
 Almost!
 Because it tastes pretty darn good, too, just be sure to take in your artistry before you dive in.

 4. Rainbow Millet Roll with Miso Peanut Sauce